circlefin/malachite/specs/english/README.md

 ### Different heights

+Heights in Tendermint consensus algorithm are communication closed.
-Messages with heights `h'` with either `h' < h` (past) or `h' > h` (future).
+This means that if a validator is at height `h`, messages from either `h' < h` (past) or `h' > h` (future) heights have no effect on the operation of height `h`.

-The pseudocode description of the algorithm ignores messages from different heights.
+However, due to asynchrony, different validators can be at different heights.
+More specifically, assuming a lock-step operation for heights (i.e., a validator only starts height `h + 1` once height `h` is decided), some validators can be trying to decide a value for height `h` while others have already transitioned to heights `h' > h`.

+TODO: handling lagging validators.
 If we take the same approach in this specification, we have to specify separately modules responsible to handle those messages.

+#### Past heights

-- Past heights (`h' < h`): the consensus state machine is not affected by such messages.
-However, their reception might indicate that a peer is lagging behind in the protocol, and need to be synchronized.
+The consensus state machine is not affected by messages from past heights.
+However, their reception indicates that a peer is lagging behind in the protocol, and need to be catched up.

-  - In CometBFT's implementation we handle message from the previous height (`h' = h - 1`) for the `LastCommit` vote set.
-This only happens during the first step of the first round (`r = 0`) of a height.
+> In CometBFT's implementation we handle message from the previous height
+> (`h' = h - 1`) for the `LastCommit` vote set.
+This only happens during the
+> first step of the first round (`r = 0`) of a height.

+#### Future heights

-- Future heights (`h' > h`): the consensus state machine is not able to process message from future heights in a proper way, as the validator set for them is not known.
-However, once the process reaches this height `h'`, those messages are _required_ for proper operation.
-There are two options here:
+The consensus state machine is not able to process message from future heights in a proper way, as the validator set for for a future height may not be known until the future height is started.
+However, once the validator reaches the future height, messages belonging to that height that were early received are _required_ for proper operation.

+There are two options here: (TODO: review)

-  1. Buffer a limited amount of such messages
+1. Buffer messages for a limited number of future heights, say heights `h'` where `h < h' ≤ h_max`.
-  2. Assume that the communication subsystem (p2p) is able to retrieve (ask for retransmission) of them when the process reaches height `h'`.
+2. Assume that the communication subsystem (p2p) is able to retrieve messages from a future heights `h' > h` once the validator reaches height `h'`.
-     Notice that this option implies that processes keep a minimal set of consensus messages that enables peers lagging behind to decide a past height.
+   Notice that this option implies that validators keep a minimal set of consensus messages from [previous heights](#past-heights) so that to enable peers lagging behind to decide a past height.

 ## Round state machine